gcallah/JohnGray/papers/callahan.md

 than articulate the prejudices of an Anglo-American academic class that lacks any the understanding of political life in our age" (2007, p.
 2).

-The next essay, the imaginative "Definition of the Political Thought of Tlön," Gray satirizes the contents of Goodin and Petit's *Companion to Contemporary Political Philosophy* by comparing it to Borges ficitonal *The First Encyclopedia of Tlön*."
+The next essay, the "Definition of the Political Thought of Tlön," Gray satirizes the contents of Goodin and Petit's *Companion to Contemporary Political Philosophy* by comparing it to Borges ficitonal *The First Encyclopedia of Tlön*."
+Just like the residents of Tlön believe that the only things real are what they perceive, so, Gray contends, for most academic political philosophers, "only that has reality which is at any particular time perceptible in academic discourse" (2007, p.
+21).
+Why else, Gray wonders, do the editors consider powerful factors in modern politics like theism and nationalism beyond the pale of discussion, while a topic like anarchism is included in their selections?

 ### Endgames